microsoft/unityplugins/README.md

-# Unity plugins for Windows Platforms (PREVIEW)
+# Unity plugins for Windows Platforms v1.0
-At the time, four of the plugins Store/Core/Azure and Advertising are in early preview.
-The code is stabilizing but we may introduce big changes before the 1.0 release.
-Please file any issues or feature requests on the github repo.

 Documentation for Usage of the APIs is present at: http://microsoft.github.io/unityplugins